vrockai/pipeline-test/docs/content.md

 ---

-## Novel functional insights into the microbiome inhabiting marine plastic debris: critical considerations to counteract the challenges of thin biofilms using multi-omics and comparative metaproteomics.
+## Novel functional insights into the microbiome inhabiting marine plastic debris: critical considerations to counteract the challenges of thin biofilms using multi-omics and comparative metaproteomics
- 26.02.2024, _LF Messer, CE Lee, R Wattiez, S Matallana-Surget_

-_Plastics, Bacteria, Multiomics, Biofilms, Biodegradation, Environmental, Microbiota_ Microbial functioning on marine plastic surfaces has been poorly documented, especially within cold climates where temperature likely impacts microbial activity and the presence of hydrocarbonoclastic microorganisms.
-To date, only two studies have used metaproteomics to unravel microbial genotype-phenotype linkages in the marine 'plastisphere', and these have revealed the dominance of photosynthetic microorganisms within warm climates.
-Advancing the functional representation of the marine plastisphere is vital for the development of specific databases cataloging the functional diversity of the associated microorganisms and their peptide and protein sequences, to fuel biotechnological discoveries.
-Here, we provide a comprehensive assessment for plastisphere metaproteomics, using multi-omics and data mining on thin plastic biofilms to provide unique insights into plastisphere metabolism.
-Our robust experimental design assessed DNA/protein co-extraction and cell lysis strategies, proteomics workflows, and diverse protein search databases, to resolve the active plastisphere taxa and their expressed functions from an understudied cold environment.

 [Source](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-024-01751-x)

-10.1186/s40168-024-01751-x

 ---

-## Particle-attached bacteria act as gatekeepers in the decomposition of complex phytoplankton polysaccharides.
+## Particle-attached bacteria act as gatekeepers in the decomposition of complex phytoplankton polysaccharides
- 22.02.2024, _FQ Wang, D Bartosik, C Sidhu, R Siebers, DC Lu, A Trautwein-Schult, D Becher, B Huettel, J Rick, IV Kirstein, KH Wiltshire, T Schweder, BM Fuchs, MM Bengtsson, H Teeling, RI Amann_

-_Phytoplankton, Eutrophication, Polysaccharides, Flavobacteriaceae, Microalgae_
-Marine microalgae (phytoplankton) mediate almost half of the worldwide photosynthetic carbon dioxide fixation and therefore play a pivotal role in global carbon cycling, most prominently during massive phytoplankton blooms.
-Phytoplankton biomass consists of considerable proportions of polysaccharides, substantial parts of which are rapidly remineralized by heterotrophic bacteria.
-We analyzed the diversity, activity, and functional potential of such polysaccharide-degrading bacteria in different size fractions during a diverse spring phytoplankton bloom at Helgoland Roads (southern North Sea) at high temporal resolution using microscopic, physicochemical, biodiversity, metagenome, and metaproteome analyses.

 [Source](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-024-01757-5)

-10.1186/s40168-024-01757-5

 ---